 This page provides charts on every aspect of the backlinks your site has.
+TLD distribution, Anchor Text, Followed v Non-Followed, and Top Linked pages are some of the best reports to check.
 You can export each report to CSV file for filtering.

 You can also filter the reports based on many different factors such as Not Indexed links, Moz Rank above a certain level, high external links, TLD, Moz Spam score, and more.
 The reports change instantly with each filter.
 It’s a very useful feature.

 The number of competitors you can add depends on your plan but the minimum is 2 per domain.
-Looking at our competitor backlinks is an excellent way of improving your own backlink quality.
+Looking at our competitor backlinks is an excellent way of improving your own inbound links quality.

 Extra information about the competitor domain such as Speed, Moz Rank, Spam Score, Trust Flow, and Citation Flow are also shown and this helps with understanding your sites position compared to the competitor.

 The status of the links, such as Nofollow, Follow, Server Down, Backlink Not Found, unable to crawl, 302 redirects, etc. are displayed per link.

 Monitor Backlinks also has a very good keyword discovery tool.
 On this